top of page

 Different things work on different days.
 What was motivating on Day one may not be as motivating on Day ninety-one.
 Your why power might even change over time as your health and fitness evolves.
 Ask yourself: what will living healthier and happier give me?
 What is the short term gain?
 What about the long-term gain?
 Use that to remind you of your why and keep you moving forward.

-Bottom line: motivation can be like the cheer squad at the big game.
-They'll get you pumped up, boost enthusiasm, and give you a ra-ra cheer just when you need it.
-And even the best cheer squad will need support from time to time to keep the energy going.
+Bottom line: motivation is your inner cheer leader.
+She gets you pumped up, keeps you excited and inspired, and delivers a "let's go!" reminder when you need it.
+But even the best cheerleader will need support from time to time to keep her energy up.
 Especially when the game gets tough.
-The healthier and happiest people I know have a few key things in common: they practice gratitude and celebrate wins (big and small), they surround themselves with support and community to keep them moving forward, and they enlist accountability to problem solve and keep them moving forward.
-When you know what you need and how you're best motivated, you'll give yourself a success boost for both the short and long term game.
+The healthier and happiest people I know have a few key things in common: they practice gratitude and celebrate wins (big and small), they surround themselves with support to keep them focused on the right things, and they enlist help to keep them going when they need it.